WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

     - and `te2* <: t*`

 ### Binary format

-The binary format is modified as follows:
+We extend the binary format of composite types, heap types, and instructions.

 #### Composite types